modo-studio/SugarRecord/README.md

 ```

 <br>
 > This is the first approach of SugarRecord for the  interface.
 We'll improve it with the feedback you can report and according to the use of the framework.
 Do not hesitate to reach us with your proposals.
-Everything that has to be with making the use of CoreData/Realm easier, funnier, and enjoyable is welcome! :tada:
+Everything that has to be with making the use of CoreData easier, funnier, and enjoyable is welcome! :tada:

 ### RequestObservable

 SugarRecord provides a component, `RequestObservable` that allows observing changes in the DataBase.
-It uses Realm notifications and CoreData `NSFetchedResultsController` under the hood.
+It uses `NSFetchedResultsController` under the hood.

 **Observing**